 - Man in White: In his natural form, he dresses all in white.
 In his pony form, he appears as a white unicorn stallion.

-- Secretly Dying: As revealed in Book 1.5 his powers are waning, which indicates this is happening to him.
+- Secretly Dying: As it turns out, his powers are waning, which indicates this is happening to him.

 - Sharp-Dressed Man: Rarity certainly admires his fashion sense.